Link Search Menu Expand Document

 Configuration > Networking > Tunnels > Tunnels

 EdgeConnect tunnels are the foundation of your SD-WAN fabric.
 This tab displays details about tunnels in your network.
-It includes the following three subtabs:
+It includes the following four subtabs:

 • Overlay – Displays SD-WAN bonded tunnels.
 Specifically, overlay tunnels consist of bonded underlay tunnels.

-• Underlay – Displays IPSec tunnels that map to discrete transports.
+• Underlay – Displays tunnels that map to discrete transports.

-• Passthrough – Displays third-party (IPSec) tunnels for service chaining to cloud security services, such as Zscaler and Symantec, and tunnels for local breakouts to trusted SaaS applications, such as Office 365.
+• Passthrough – Displays third-party (IPSec) tunnels for service chaining to cloud security services, such as Zscaler and Netskope, and tunnels for local breakouts to trusted SaaS applications, such as Office 365.

 Filter by Tunnel Status